Skip to Content

 4 / 5 4 / 5 5 / 5 4 / 5

-It’s often said that without Hluhluwe-iMfolozi Game Reserve there might be no wild rhinos left at all in southern Africa.
-The combined conservation areas of Hluhluwe-iMfolozi Game Reserve once represented a laudable success story (largely through the efforts of Dr Ian Player and Zulu conservation legend Qumbu Magqubu Ntombela who spearheaded Operation Rhino in the 1960s).
-Eighty years later, however, the plight of Hluhluwe-iMfolozi's rhinos is far from assured: in the face of rampant poaching (some say as many as 300 rhinos were killed in 2023) KwaZulu-Natal wildlife authorities made the hasty decision to start dehorning their rhinos in April 2024.
+It’s often said that without Hluhluwe-iMfolozi Park, there might be no wild rhinos left at all in southern Africa.
+The combined conservation areas of Hluhluwe and iMfolozi once represented a laudable success story, largely through the efforts of Dr Ian Player and Zulu conservation legend Qumbu Magqubu Ntombela who spearheaded Operation Rhino in the 1960s.
+Sixty-odd years later, however, the fate of Hluhluwe-iMfolozi's rhinos is far from assured: in the face of rampant poaching (some say as many as 300 rhinos were killed in 2023), KwaZulu-Natal wildlife authorities made the hasty decision to start dehorning their rhinos in April 2024.
+This policy has evidently met with considerable success, as poaching has been much reduced since it was implemented.

-As befits KZN’s flagship reserve, the landscapes are spectacularly diverse.
-The southern half of the park (especially along the floodplains of the White iMfolozi River) is relatively flat and expansive and, along with many antelope and water-loving wildlife, offers the best opportunity for seeing cheetah and wild dogs.
-The beautiful nyala antelope, while rare outside of KZN, are so common that you’ll often see them wandering unconcernedly through picnic areas.
-The northern sector is my favourite area with plenty of wild dirt-roads, adding to the spirit of adventure and providing heart-stopped views along the dramatic Hluhluwe River canyons.
-HiP certainly offers a lot more than ‘just’ rhinos.
+As befits KwaZulu-Natal’s flagship reserve, the landscapes are spectacularly diverse.
+The southern half of the park (especially along the floodplains of the White Umfolozi River) is relatively flat and expansive.
+Along with many antelope and water-loving wildlife, it offers the best opportunity for seeing cheetah and wild dogs.
+The beautiful nyala antelope, while rare outside of KwaZulu-Natal, is so common that you’ll often see small herds wandering unconcernedly through picnic areas.
+The northern sector is my favorite area with plenty of wild dirt roads, adding to the spirit of adventure and providing heart-stopped views along the dramatic Hluhluwe River canyons.
+HiP certainly offers a lot more than “just” rhinos.